awslabs/aiops-modules/modules/sagemaker/sagemaker-endpoint/README.md

 - `sagemaker-project-id`: SageMaker project id
 - `sagemaker-project-name`: SageMaker project name
 - `sagemaker-domain-id`: SageMaker domain id
 - `sagemaker-domain-arn`: SageMaker domain ARN.
-Used for domain resource isolation.
+Used to tag resources with the `domain-arn`, which is used for domain resource isolation.
+If domain resource isolation is enabled `sagemaker-domain-arn` must be provided to ensure correct access to endpoint and other resources within the domain
 - `model-execution-role-arn`: Model execution role ARN.
 Will be created if not provided.
 - `enable-network-isolation`: Enable network isolation on the model. `True` by default.
 - `model-artifacts-bucket-arn`: Bucket ARN that contains model artifacts.
 Required by model execution IAM role to download model artifacts.